kstar/adventures.github.io/docs/Spica_Nebula.md

 the nebula appeared when flipping from unfiltered to filtered.
 Weak nebula to the north, less faint to the west, and stronger east and south.
 I switched to the 60mm telescope, and brought it back to the brightest section in the SE.
-The nebula was quite strong in this entire quadrant, and I followed a loop of it to the east back up to Spica.
+The nebula was relatively strong in this entire quadrant, and I followed a loop of it to the east back up to Spica.
 Both the Ha+OIII and OIII filters showed different aspects of the nebula.
 I also looked at the "Eyebrow" portion centered RA 14:14 Dec